GoMyCode-nextGen/javascript-functions/Readme.md

 square(2); // -> 4
 square(3); // -> 9
 ```
-Write a function called cube that takes a number as a parameter, cube it and returns the result.
+2.Write a function called cube that takes a number as a parameter, cube it and returns the result.

 ```js
 function cube(number) {